How to Organize Photos and Best Ways to Store Digital Photos

 If you are writing on plastic (polyethylene) backed photographs or archival sleeves you should consider using waterproof Lumocolor Permanent Markers or TechLiner Drawing Markers.
 These pens are made with high-quality, acid-free ink and will not bleed through or damage your photographs.
 Be sure to test their drying time before writing and then stacking your pictures or slipping them into sleeves.
 The ink will smear if its still wet.

-Create a video telling your story and showing the photos that illustrate your story.
-You can create the video easily on your phone.
+Use video to show your photos while you tell your story.
+You can create the video easily on your phone, zooming in on the photo, pointing to details, and using your voice for dramatic effect.
 Remember to use the file naming convention above when naming and storing your video!

-Create a photo book to tell your story with multiple pictures and your own words and artistry.
+You can use photo books to tell your story with multiple pictures and your own words and artistry.
 This is an extraordinary gift!
 A “permanent” record, from the heart, that can be shared with many others.
 There are lots of excellent places to create photo books.
 Investigate Shutterfly for the wide range of templates available, Blurb for its clean, professional-look, Mpix for its good paper variety and speed of printing, Artifact Uprising for its beautiful books and cool, new chapter-based Scrapbook Album, and Picaboo for a great variety of book style options including a genuine leather wrap!

 These tips are just the basics.
 Cathi Nelson offers more insight and practical tips on photo organizing in her excellent book and do-it-yourself courses.
 We highly recommend checking these out!